 Let’s set Cardano first to a correct category among all cryptocurrencies.

-Vitalik Buterin created Ethererum in late 2013 and it started to gain popularity in 2014.
-This was the first platform for smart contracts and dApps.
+Vitalik Buterin published the white paper of Ethererum in late 2013, which started to get attention in 2014-2015.
+This was the first popular platform for smart contracts and Dapps.
 Ethereum is titled as the 2nd generation cryptocurrency.

 Cardano is also in the platform category with Ethereum, but it’s a 3rd generation product.
 Other competitors include projects like EOS, TRON, and Tezos.
 The difference between the 2nd and the 3rd generation is that 3rd generation platforms have solved the scalability issues of Proof of Work blockchains.
 Cardano, EOS and other 3rd generation platforms use Proof of Stake consensus algorithm variations and scale up to thousands of transactions per second.

-This means Cardano is not competing with Bitcoin, Litecoin or Monero for example.
+All this means that Cardano is not competing with Bitcoin, Litecoin, or Monero for example.
 Cardano is like iOS or Android, it’s an operating system for digital applications.
 It is competing against other operating systems, platforms, ecosystems, or whatever you want to call these projects.

 Next, we’ll go through the history of the Cardano project.
 How was it born and who created it?